adamghueder/it-homelab-projects/Windows-File-Server-RBAC/README.md

 A simulated corporate shared drive was created with department-based access restrictions using security groups, NTFS permissions, and SMB share permissions.
 The objective was to replicate real-world Help Desk and Junior System Administration responsibilities such as user provisioning, permission management, access troubleshooting, and validation testing.

+## Real-World Scenario
+This lab simulates how corporate IT departments manage shared file access using least-privilege security principles.

+In real environments, improper NTFS or share permissions can expose sensitive HR or Finance data.
+This project demonstrates how role-based access control prevents unauthorized access while allowing departments to collaborate securely.
 ---

 ## Key Skills Demonstrated